Patriots rally for 27-13 win over Cardinals, Murray hurt - KTVZ

 AP Sports Writer

+“I looked back, saw it was just me and a lineman,” McMillan said of his mindset when scooping the fumble.
+“I said ‘If I can’t beat a lineman, then I don’t deserve to be out here.'”

 New England trailed 13-10 at the break but tied the game at 13-all early in the third quarter after a short field goal.
-The Patriots got their game-changing play and a 20-13 lead later in the third when McMillan scooped up a fumble and returned it 23 yards for a touchdown.
+A few minutes later, the Patriots got their game-changing play and a 20-13 lead later when McMillan scored his touchdown, snatching the loose ball off the grass and sprinting toward the end zone.

-Kyle Dugger forced the fumble by stripping Cardinals three-time All-Pro receiver DeAndre Hopkins, who had just caught a pass.
+Kyle Dugger forced the turnover by stripping Cardinals three-time All-Pro receiver DeAndre Hopkins, who had just caught a pass.

+“I try to be perfect.
+I let myself down,” Hopkins said.
+“Let coach down, let the guys down.
+I haven’t fumbled all year.
+It is definitely a reminder to protect the ball.”

 Murray was hurt on the third play of the game, immediately changing the complexion of the evening.
 The fourth-year quarterback was flushed out of the pocket and running to his right when he tried to juke past a Patriots defender, but tumbled to the grass in obvious pain.